pkubit-g/connectors/flink-connector/README.md

 No, currently we are supporting only writing to a Delta Lake table. `DeltaSource` with the support for reading data from Delta's tables will be added in future releases.

-#### Can I use this connector to append data to a Delta Lake Table?
+#### Can I use this connector to append data to a Delta Lake table?

 Yes, you can use this connector to append data to either an existing or a new Delta Lake Table (if there is no existing Delta Log in a given path then it will be created by the connector).